Tornadoes in the United States: Injuries and fatalities

-In the United States over 80 deaths and 1,500 injuries are associated with tornadoes each year.
+In the United States, over 80 deaths and 1,500 injuries are associated with tornadoes each year.
 According to the National Oceanic Atmospheric Administration, most tornado deaths are caused by people not following instructions on what to do the right way.
 They also mention that some people are not even warned that a tornadic storm is coming, while others get a warning but do not believe that a tornado will hit their area.
 In 2012, 68 people were killed by tornadoes in the United States.
 Kentucky had the most fatalities, 22.
 Kentucky was followed by Indiana (13), Illinois (9), Missouri and Oklahoma (6), Ohio (4), Alabama and Tennessee (3), and Florida and Kansas (1).
+Over time, it has gradually gotten worse.
+Between January and May of 2024, 1,117 tornadoes were detected, highest since 2011.
+They are also appearing in locations where tornadoes are historically rare, like California.

 Over 39 percent of all tornado-related deaths and many injuries come from residents of mobile homes.
 It is a widespread myth that tornadoes are "attracted" to mobile home parks, and cause the most fatalities there because they hit there the most.
 This is not true.
 However, mobile homes do often have poor construction and do not provide adequate protection during a tornado event.
 An example to confirm this occurred in April 1991, when a very powerful tornado struck the town of Andover, Kansas.
 When the town was hit, eighty-four homes and fourteen businesses were destroyed by the tornado, but with no fatalities and only minor injuries.
 After the tornado hit Andover, it swept through a mobile home park consisting of 223 trailers.
 The park did have a tornado shelter, to which over 200 residents fled and survived without injuries.
 Others that did not take shelter in the tornado shelter stayed in their mobile homes, and thirteen of them were killed by the tornado.